 The Cornhusker State is home to more than 289,000 hunters and anglers who spend $780 million annually and support 12,085 jobs.
-Working with the CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Nebraska are members of the Congressional Sportsmen’s Caucus, Governor Pete Ricketts and the Nebraska Legislative Sportsmen’s Forum.
+Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Nebraska are members of the Congressional Sportsmen’s Caucus, Governor Pete Ricketts, and the Nebraska Legislative Sportsmen’s Forum.

 Congressional Sportsmen's Caucus

 A network of pro-sportsmen governors who work to advance the sportsmen's agenda